dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 [27] https://en.wikipedia.org/wiki/Zipf%27s_law

-<i>And various other sources found on hyperlinks across the script.</i>
+<i>And various other sources that can be found on hyperlinks across the script.</i>

 --------